Your questions…Answered.

 Menopause is a clinical diagnosis, not a lab result.

-• No. Care isn’t reserved for crisis moments.
+• YES!
+Care should not be reserved for crisis moments.
 You don’t have to wait until symptoms disrupt your life completely to ask questions, explore options, or seek guidance.
 Your experience deserves attention at every stage.

 • That uncertainty is common.
 Many midlife symptoms overlap with stress, aging, sleep disruption, or other medical conditions.
 A thoughtful evaluation helps sort out what’s hormonal, what’s not, and what deserves further attention, without assumptions or dismissal.